rehierl/node-tree-outliner/3-basic-design/3-6-2-outline-depth.md

 surface (the node level on the x-axis, the node's level internal index on the y-axis), then the node's outline level can be used to shift the nodes into the 3rd dimension (the outline level on the z-axis).
-This can then be understood to represent the 3D height map of the corresponding node tree.
+This can then be understood as the 3D height map of the corresponding node tree.

 Another way to display the outline depth, and therefore allow to visually indicate the associations, could be to indent the textual definition of the